 As companies continue to chase cross-border efficiencies through outsourcing their IT projects, many are finding that Argentina, not Asia or Eastern Europe, delivers the goods.

-We’ve written about the benefits of outsourcing before but this time wanted to speak to the benefits of nearshoring — specifically to Argentina.
+We’ve written about the benefits of outsourcing software before but this time i wanted to speak about the benefits of nearshoring — specifically to Argentina.
 There are lots of reasons that international tech partnerships are strong in Argentina but here are the top four.